How to Hot Backup VMware Virtual Machine While Running

 If you only want to perform the backup once, you can turn off the Enable Schedule button.

+6. Start Backup.
 If you enabled backup schedule, you can select to Add the schedule and start backup now, or Add the schedule only.
 You can check the backup progress and details in Tasks.

 Backup cleanup: For better manage the disk space, you can reset the full, incremental, and differential backup retention period, and select to always retain the first full backup of every week, month, season, or year, according to your needs.
-If you want to keep all backups, you can turn off the Backup Cleanup button, and click OK to save the settings.

 For most times, it is not recommended to backup VMware virtual machine while running, because this will result in inconsistency.
 So currently, there are only 3 available ways to implement this.